 Regardless of whether you stop or not, you’ll pick up Interstate 75 in Miami and head northwest to Tampa.

 This part of Florida is known for the number of smaller cities and towns that serve as vacation destinations, second homes and retirement communities and for good reason.

-Tampa and the surrounding area is also worth 2-3 days of your Florida road trip itinerary.
+But Tampa and the surrounding area in the Gulf Coast is also worth 2-3 days of your Florida road trip itinerary.

 If you aren’t tired of beaches yet (Florida has tons of them!) there are plenty of options to enjoy a different kind of west coast Florida beach.
 Florida’s Gulf Coast tends to have calmer, warmer water so the beaches are relaxing and dreamy.